yewzijian/ChangeDet/docs/index.md

 ### Point Clouds

-*Note: under construction.
-COLMAP files will be uploaded at a later date.*

 Our reconstructed sparse point clouds using our modified COLMAP pipeline can be downloaded in this section.
 We provide the point clouds in either .pcd or COLMAP format.
 Both contain the same point cloud, although the COLMAP version may be useful as it provides additional information such as the poses of the reconstructed cameras.
 For the .pcd format, we also provide our registered point clouds.
 In both datasets, we align run 0 (earlier run) to run 1 (later run).
 The point coordinates as well as camera pose are referenced to UTM coordinates (zone 48 north).

 <table>